ObjColumnist/apn_on_rails/README.md

 >> app.save
 ```

-You will then need to create a device using the device token, which is returned by Apple after you have successfully registered for push notifications:
+You will then need to create a device using the device token that was returned by Apple after you have successfully registered for push notifications:

 ```ruby
 >> device = APNS::Device.new